Featuring: Christel Tyree | Project Manager II, Strategic Transformation Office

 Long-term success requires effective relationships and marketing.
 Consider the following to create a long-term relationship management strategy:

-Create a communications plan to report impacts of program achievements to leadership.
+- Create a communications plan to report impacts of the physician liaison program achievements to leadership.
 This report, occurring monthly, should include trending office feedback, process improvement projects and wins from the previous month.

 These materials are for general informational purposes only.
 These materials do not, and are not intended to, constitute legal or compliance advice, and you should not act or refrain from acting based on any information provided in these materials.
 Please consult with your own legal counsel or compliance professional regards specific legal or compliance questions you have.